IremSl/itsc_autonomous/Weekly Assignment-1/README.md

 cmath: For mathematical operations like calculating magnitudes and square roots.

-Contact
+### Contact

-For questions or inquiries, please contact [Your Name] at [Your Email].
+For any issues or questions please reach out to Irem Aslan at iremaslan0420@hotmail.com.